adamantine-sim/adamantine/README.md

   in J/kg, radiation\_temperature\_infty in kelvin, or convection\_temperature\_infty
   in kelvin (optional)
 * memory\_space (optional): device (use GPU) or host (use CPU) (default value: host)
-* physics (required):
-  * thermal: thermal simulation: true or false (required)
-  * mechanical: mechanical simulation; if both thermal and mechanical parameters are true so : true or false (required)
 * post\_processor (required):
   * filename\_prefix: prefix of output files (required)
   * time\_steps\_between\_output: number of time steps between the